AndrewBMartin/pygurobi/README.md

 Optimal objective  3.828053089e+04
 ```

-Not surprisingly, we see the objective value decrease - by about 5% - because the model must cut less wood to satisfy the new more difficult age constraint.
+Not surprisingly, we see the objective value decrease - by about 5% - because the model must cut less wood than the original model to satisfy the new more difficult environmental constraints.

 Let's graph the result the same way as before.